hssmalo/steampunkfantasy/rules.md

 **Shaken**:

 *Shaken*: when first shaken, place two shaken tokens.
-One is removed during each aftermath.
-While shaken a unit carries out the default order for both movement and firing.
-For vehicles this represent temporarily mechanical problems.
+If further shaken is placed on a unit which is allready shaken, place only one.
+One shaken token is removed during each aftermath.
+While shaken a unit carries out the default order for movement, and do no actions in fireing pahses.
+For vehicles and robots this represent temporarily mechanical problems.

-Replace all movement orders with the default for the given speed (given in unit description), and no orders for gunnery action.
+Replace all movement orders with the default for the given speed (given in unit description), and no orders for gunnery action while shaken.

 **Misfire[N-]**

 Before using any fire action, roll a die.
 At N- (N or below) replace the fire action with a do nothing action. (thus this action does not spend any ammo if it misfires)

 \pagebreak

-# Continuous Damage:

-Applied in step: \
-Agony 0 to Agony 4.

-**Acid**: (roll by enemy)\

-- At agony step 0, roll a die: \
-			     at 1-: Downgrade from acid to minor acid.\
-    	      	      	     at 2 : +1 to future damge
-			     at 3 : as 2, and place a poison \& acid  cloud \[4, minor\](4+) at hex.\
-                             at 4:  As 3, and if unit has armor, it is reduced by 1 (all directions) \
-			     at 5 : As 6 and unit is set on fire.\
-			     at 6 : Roll twice on this table.,

-- If you happen to get two (or more) downgrade in same round, you remove acid instead of downgrading it.

-**Minor** **Acid**:

-- At agony step 1 roll a die, at 3+, unit base gets +1 on future damage.
-At 2-, remove minor acid

-Unit on Fire: (roll by enemy)

-- At agony step 2, roll a d6. \
-At 1, the fire stops and do no damage.
-Remove the fire from the unit. \
-Otherwise, that unit take that much fire damage, ignoring armor.
-But apply any fire resistance. \
-If a 1 was not rolled, the unit continues burning next round.

-**Poisoned**[n]\
-Only biological units affected.
-All other types ignore poison.

-- At agony step 3: Roll a dN (d4, d6, d8, d10 or d12) on damage.
-Apply any poison-resistance and any plus on future damage modifiers if any.
-Ignore armor.
-Further, if poison killed one member from unit base, remove that instance of poison from unit.
-If not, downgrade poison by one step (12 -> 10 -> 8 -> 6 -> 4 -> NONE)

-**Bleeding**:

-- At agony step 4: Bleeding[n]: roll a dN.
-If you get 1, remove the bleeding with no effect.
-If not, count the result as damage, ignore armor but add bonus from previous damage as normal.
-Bleeding does not cause more bleeding, but all other effects of damage are applied to unit.
-If bleeding kills one member, remove this bleeding effect.

 # Hex based effect.